-Definition This indicator denotes that th This indicator denotes that the person's name information is to be held 'in confidence'
+Definition This indicator denotes that the person's name information is to be held 'in confidence'

 Source standards

 Data type Boolean Representational class N/A

 Field size Max: 1 Representational layout N(1,0)

 Value domain 1 - Protected 0 - Not Protected

 Obligation Mandatory

-Guide for use person name record.
-Organis for ensuring appropriate cont protection.
-The flag indicates whether person name information held can be shared as part of the person name record.
+Guide for use The flag indicates whether person name information held can be shared as part of the person name record.
 Organisations holding or accessing this information are responsible for ensuring appropriate controls are implemented and active to provide name protection.
 Default value is 0.
-This flag is set to 1 if the person indicates they have a reason to not
+This flag is set to 1 if the person indicates they have a reason to not share this name